Prenuptial Agreements Cairns

 A prenuptial agreement should include:

-• a balance sheet of each person’s assets and liabilities at the time of entering into the prenuptial agreement.
+• a balance sheet of each person’s assets and liabilities when entering into the prenuptial agreement.

-• details of how each person’s separate property is to be treated in the event of a separation.
+• the details of how to treat each person’s separate property if a separation occurs.

 Enforcing a prenuptial agreement